Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 You can see the extent of the problem in this video.

-I was determined to whittle my stash down and organize it in such a way to have these papers in just one, maybe two, areas of my craft room instead.
+I was determined to whittle my stash down and organise it in such a way as to have these papers in just one, maybe two, areas of my craft room instead.

 And I almost managed it!

-Here’s how I organized my papers into categories:
+Here’s how I organised my papers into categories:

 • Neutral book pages & music sheets – for collaging and decoupage